 What does Certified mean?

-A certified diamond is a stone that has been submitted to either EGL or GIA for quality analysis.
-The lab grades the color and clarity and takes detailed measurements of the diamond.
+A certified diamond is a stone that has been submitted to a lab such as EGL, AGS, IGA or GIA for quality analysis.
+The lab grades the color, clarity, in some cases and shapes cut, and takes detailed measurements of the diamond.

-Your next step is to browse our diamond database or contact our diamond expert.
+Your next step is to browse our diamond database or simply contact one of our diamond experts.
 Choosing the right diamond can be a confusing process.
-Especially if you speak with an uneducated sales person.
+Especially if you speak with an uneducated, or not experienced sales person.

 Call us direct, toll free, and speak with one of our diamond experts.
-He will ask you questions to better understand your needs.
-Then he will suggest certain size, quality, or even shape to give you a head start on choosing a diamond.
-It is your choice, either by e-mail or phone, a diamond expert will contact you usually within 24 hours Monday – Friday.
+We will ask you some basic questions to better understand your needs.
+We can then suggest certain size, quality, or even shape to give you a head start on choosing a diamond.
+You can contact us by e-mail, chat, Facebook or phone, our diamond experts are available Monday – Friday 11am-5pm, or within 24 hours by email.
 We will do our best to make this a pleasurable purchase and to find you the best diamond that fits your individual needs.